 The outlet pressure for the gas valve has been factory set and requires no field adjustment.
-Attempting to adjust the outlet pressure may result in damage to the gas valve and cause severe personal injury, death, or substantial property damage.
+Attempting to adjust the outlet pressure may result in damage to the gas valve and cause property damage, personal injury or loss of life.

 Each appliance is tested at the factory and adjustments to the air fuel mixture are normally not necessary.
-Improper gas valve or mixture adjustments could result in severe personal injury, death, or substantial property damage.
+Improper gas valve or mixture adjustments could result in property damage, personal injury, or loss of life.